thisisamatthew/thisisamatthew.github.io/_posts/2023-01-29-I-Hate-Running.md

 So here's the piece of advice: *slow down*.
 Run at a pace where you can hold a comfortable conversation while moving.
 And even then, maybe still slow down a little bit more!

-And gosh dang it, they were right and it's totally working for me.
-I'm about to finish running 3 miles no problem.
+And damnit, they were right and it's totally working for me.
+I've run 3 miles no problem, multiple days in a row.
 Are these miles fast?
 No. Painfully slow.
 Does that mean I probably need to work on my ego?
-Yes, but don't tell anyone.
+Yes, but don't tell anyone, least of all me.

-So yeah, I still hate running, but maybe give slowing down a try and it could be less miserable.
+So, yeah, I still hate running, but maybe give slowing down a try and it could be less miserable.